 Certain information contained in this quarterly report, particularly information regarding future financial performance and plans and objectives of management, is forward-looking.
 Certain factors could cause actual results to differ materially from those expressed in forward-looking statements.
 These factors include, but are not limited to, the uncertainties associated with litigation; the selection and availability of suitable restaurant locations; the ability of the Company and its franchisees to open new restaurants and operate new and existing restaurants profitably; increases in commodities, labor and insurance costs; negotiation of suitable lease or financing terms; constraints on permitting and construction of restaurants; higher than anticipated construction costs; the hiring, training and retention of management and other personnel; changes in pricing or other marketing or promotional strategies of one or more of our major competitors; new product and concept developments by food industry competitors; changes in consumer taste, demographic trends, traffic patterns and the type, number and location of competing restaurants; and federal and state laws governing such matters as wages, working conditions, citizenship requirements and overtime.
 These factors might be especially harmful to the financial viability of franchisees in under-penetrated or emerging markets, possibly leading to greater unit closings than anticipated.
 Our domestic and international operations could be negatively impacted by significant changes in international economic, political and public health conditions in the countries in which the Company or its franchisees operate.
-In addition, our international operations are subject to additional factors, including currency regulations and fluctuations; differing cultures and consumer preferences; diverse government regulations of the obligations established in franchisee agreements with international franchisees; and the successful conversion of Perfect Pizza restaurants to Papa John's re
+In addition, our international operations are subject to additional factors, including currency regulations and fluctuations; differing cultures and consumer preferences; diverse government regulations and structures; availability and cost of land and construction; ability to source high quality ingredients and other commodities in a cost-effective manner; differing interpretation of the obligations established in franchise agreements with international franchisees; and the successful conversion of Perfect Pizza restaurants to Papa John's restaurants.
+See "Part I. Item 1. - Business Section - Forward-Looking Statements" of the Annual Report on Form 10-K for the fiscal year ended December 29, 2002 for additional factors.